 It started when New Jack used a weapon a fan brought, which was barbed wire that sprouted into a wicked-looking horse tail or a whip.
 It wasn’t worked barbed wire sometimes used in matches, but real barbed wire.

-New Jack had stopped at a pawn shop before heading to the match and picked up a 50,000-volt stun gun, which he proceeded to shock Grimes with when they were up on the scaffold.
+The always enterprising New Jack stopped at a pawn shop before heading to the match and picked up a 50,000-volt stun gun, which he proceeded to shock Grimes with when they were up on the scaffold.
 New Jack says that this was a shoot, and nobody had planned to use a stun gun during the match.
 Just imagine Grimes’ surprise!

 "I then picked him up, and Vic told me, ‘I ain’t ready, I can’t feel my legs.'”